rubygems/bundler/doc/documentation/README.md

 ## Translations

 We don't currently have any translations, but please reach out to us if you would like to help get this going.

+Please feel free to reach out to [@arbonap](https://github.com/arbonap) if you'd like to help localize Bundler in Spanish.